kennecode/fantastic-engine/README.md

 ## Background

-If you want to read more about the inception of this project, visit [https://kennedy.jp/web-widgets/]
+If you want to read more about the inception of this project, [visit my blog about it](https://kennedy.jp/web-widgets/)